Paolin83/COVID19_SEIR_model/draft_analysis_Veneto_new.md

 We made a forecast by means of a SEIR model fixing a series of initial
 status:
-\- S0=N, the size of Italian population
+\- S0=N, the size of Veneto Region population
 \- E= f \* I0 (with f a fixed factor of the previous scenario)
 \- I0: initial number of COVID-19 cases
 \- R0: initial number of recovered